IU Michael A. Carroll Track & Soccer Stadium

 IU Michael A. Carroll Track & Soccer Stadium is a 12,100-seat soccer and track and field stadium located in Indianapolis, Indiana, United States.
-It is the home of the Indiana University-Purdue University Indianapolis Jaguars track and field and soccer teams.
-It was also the original home of the Indy Eleven.
+It is the home of the Indiana University Indianapolis (IU Indy) Jaguars track and field and soccer teams.
+It is also the home of Indy Eleven.

 The stadium is named for Indianapolis civic leader Michael A. Carroll.
 The stadium was built in 1982 for $7 million as a track and field venue.
 The facility has hosted the Athletics Competitions of the 1987 Pan American Games, 2001 World Police and Fire Games, several USA Outdoor Track and Field Championships and NCAA Championships as well as the 1988 US Olympic Trials where Florence Griffith-Joyner set the women's 100 metres world record of 10.49 that stands to this day.
 The site features a 400-meter Mondo track with eight lanes.

-The stadium was renovated in 2013–2014 to accommodate the Indy Eleven.
-As part of the Indy Eleven's move to the United Soccer League in 2018, the team moved to Lucas Oil Stadium but returned for the 2019 playoff season.
+The stadium was renovated in 2013–2014 to accommodate Indy Eleven.
+As part of Indy Eleven's move to the United Soccer League in 2018, the team moved to Lucas Oil Stadium but returned for the 2019 playoff season.

+History

+The Michael A. Carroll Track & Soccer Stadium was built in 1982 and designed by Browning, Day, Pollack, Mullins, Corp.
+The construction was first approved in December 1980 to give Indiana University–Purdue University Indianapolis (IUPUI) and Indianapolis an additional facility to host large sporting events.
+The complex would also include four softball fields, a combination football/soccer field, and four outdoor basketball courts.

+The construction was completed in the summer of 1982 alongside the IU Natatorium leading into the National Sports Festival.
+This marked the beginning of the IUPUI positioning itself as a major leader in amateur sports for the Indianapolis community and physical education with the completion of the National Institute for Fitness and Sport in 1987.
+The stadium is also referred to as the IU Track Stadium and the IUPUI Track Stadium in various publications at this time.
+In 1993, the stadium was recorded as being capable of seating 19,800 spectators.

+In 1997, the stadium had a new drainage system, track surface, and soccer field installed to expand and update the facilities.
+The infield was reconstructed to accommodate field sports such as soccer, rugby, and lacrosse.
+In 1998, a new timing, scoring, and scoreboard were installed, including digital photo-finish timing equipment.
+In 2012, the interior field of the stadium was removed and replaced with a synthetic turf surface.

+When IUPUI was dissolved in 2024 and replaced by separate institutions affiliated with the Indiana University and Purdue University systems, the stadium was inherited by the new IU Indy.